-Richard Alan West LLB (Hons) (Melbourne), BAPPSC (Gordon Institute Of Technology) Non-Executive Director Richard is a former partner of Minter Ellison where he practiced Employment and Industrial Relations law for over 30 years.
+Richard is a former partner of Minter Ellison where he practiced Employment and Industrial Relations law for over 30 years.
 He is currently a member of the Administrative Appeals Tribunal, having held that appointment since 2017.
-Richard has been a director since 8 December 2010.
+Richard was first appointed as a director on 8 December 2010 and ceased being a director on 16 November 2023.